St Mark's Church, Woodhouse, Leeds: Monuments and memorials

-The churchyard has the headstone of the architectural sculptor Charles Mawer, whose sculptures can be found in many churches throughout the former West Riding.
-The monument was Grade II listed in 1997, however since then an urn and two angels have been removed from the monument.
+The churchyard has a tall monument with two angels, to local architectural sculptor Robert Mawer (1807–1854), who made works for several West Riding churches.
+It was probably carved by his wife Catherine (1803–1877).
+The monument was Grade II listed in 1997, but since then an urn and the heads of the angels have been removed.

 On the north wall of the nave a crocketed arch has a plaque carved with ivy leaves commemorating William Schofield (d.
 1857), John Coultate (d.
-1864), Hannah (d.1860) and Alice (d.
+1864), and Hannah (d.
+1860) and Alice (d.
 1863) Craven.
 There is a monument to the east end of the north aisle inside the vestry dedicated to Susannah Blesard (d.
 1856).
 Since the renovation most of the monument is concealed behind shelving.
 The monument was carved by Catherine Mawer and is now in a worn condition.